 - Massachusetts - estate tax

-- Minnesota - estate tax
+- Minnesota - estate tax and gift tax

 - Nebraska - inheritance tax